Artemis6425/Artemis-User-Scripts/README.md

 ### Description
 This fixes the Amazon URL to remove all that tracking garbage so you can share a short link.
 ### Changes
-- Updated to use https rather than http
+- Updated to use any method, rather than just http
 ### Credit
 This was originally from [this script](https://greasyfork.org/en/scripts/1162-amazon-url-cleaner) by user [azu 2](https://greasyfork.org/en/users/124-azu-2)